Parascientific Escape: Cruise in the Distant Seas: Plot

 The group come head-to-head "The Ghost", who is dressed in the likeness of Amabishi's mascot, Mimimi.
 It is revealed that The Ghost is a female, that she is a double psychic with electrokinesis and teleportation abilities, which she utilised in the execution of her plans.
 The Ghost tells the group that she orchestrated the entire "game" for Hitomi's sake, as a "tutorial".
 She also tells Hitomi that she wasn't lying about knowing her sister.
 The group find a way to open a route to the ship's deck and make a desperate dash towards freedom.
 Hitomi strains herself to the limit on her telekinesis to keep the Ghost from shutting the final doors, allowing them all to get through.
 On the deck of the still sinking ship, the group take the moment to reflect on their experiences.
 Merja says that the experience has given her her first true friends, and Misaki declares her plan to confess to her crimes and atone for them.
 Finally, a rescue helicopter approaches in the distance, and everyone waves it down.

-Hitomi and Chisono return their regular life at school.
+Hitomi and Chisono return to their regular life at school.
 However, the "miraculous escape" from the cruise ship becomes worldwide news.
 Consequently, Hitomi's status as a double psychic is now public and she has become a household name.
 The Ghost's motivations, her connection to Hitomi, and her true identity, also remain a mystery.
 Hitomi decides to join the psychic research organization ZENA so that she can help people with her powers, despite it possibly being what the Ghost wants her to do.
 Hearing Hitomi's plan, Chisono reluctantly joins too, to keep her safe.